 - Sales and construction signs, including material boards, will be permitted only at initial period of construction.
-All builders signs/material boards will be submitted to Town Architect for approval. - Builder signs to be professionally done and not to exceed 16sf in size. - "For Sale" signs by the home owner (not to exceed 9 sf in size). - Development-related signs.
+All builders signs/material boards will be submitted to Town Architect for approval. - "For Sale" signs by the home owner (not to exceed 9 sf in size). - Development-related signs. - Builder signs to meet with the requirements shown on Fig 1